 This facility is fully compatible with all standard STM related techniques, but thanks to its unique specifications, the instrument is specifically devoted to magnetic characterization of surfaces and high-resolution spectroscopy (0.08 meV).
 It is worth noticing that both of them can be combined with STM manipulation to construct atomically precise nanostructures.

 Microscopy and tunneling spectroscopy:

 - Structural and electronic characterization with atomic resolution.

-- Band structure characterization in reciprocal space by means of quasiparticle interference patterns.
+- Characterisation of band structure in reciprocal space using quasiparticle interference patterns

-- Continuous measurements of magnetic contrast while driving the external field.
-Hysteresis loops and single atom magnetization curves.
+- Continuous measurement of magnetic contrast as a function of applied external field.
+Hysteresis cycles and individual spin magnetisation curves.

 - Spectroscopy of low energy excitations such as inelastic spin-flip and Kondo effect.

 - Temperature range: 1.2 to 10 K (Joule-Thompson refrigerator)